cloudsickle/bitbracket/README.md

 The second round is played with the winners of the first round games, again taking two at a time.

-#### Probability Function
+#### Matchup Function

-The p argument should be a function that takes two team objects as inputs, and returns the probability that the first team wins.
+The matchup argument should be a function that takes two team objects as inputs, and returns a 0 if the first team wins, or else a 1 (second team wins).
 For example, supposing the team objects had a seed attribute and you wanted a chalk bracket:

-    p = lambda x, y: int(x.seed <= y.seed)
+    matchup = lambda x, y: int(x.seed > y.seed)

-There is no check to ensure that the output of p is always in [0, 1], so don't mess up!

-Note that this function is supposed to return an _expectation_.
-Bitbracket calculates a random probability and compares that to the expectation to determine the winner.
-You can override this by calculating your own winner in p(), then returning 0 or 1 to force the outcome.
+Say x was seeded 5 and y was seeded 12. x.seed > y.seed is False, and int(False) = 0 meaning the 5 seed wins.
+If the teams were input in the reverse order, int(12 > 5) = 1, meaning the 5 seed wins again.

+Right now, the output is always checked to ensure a result equal to 0 or 1, but this may be removed in the future to improve performance.
+So, be sure this is all your function can return.

+Normally this function would calculate the odds of victory based on team stats, then add some element of randomness before retuning a winner.
+If the outcome of the matchup function is _always_ the same, then the resulting bracket will always be the same.

 #### Number of Iterations